dheera/ros2-wifi-geolocation/README.md

 # Disclaimer

 If you use a paid API I am not responsible for any charges.
 Set "interval" appropriately and edit the code to put hard limits on API usage if you wish.

+I am not liable for any abuse of this code.
+Do not use it to abuse privacy or geolocate anyone without their consent.